Tammy Duckworth: National politics

-Duckworth has spoken at the 2008, 2012, 2016, and 2020 Democratic National Conventions.
+Duckworth spoke at the 2008, 2012, 2016, 2020, and 2024 Democratic National Conventions.
 She was the permanent co-chair of the 2020 Democratic National Convention.
-At the 2020 convention she called Trump "coward-in-chief" for not supporting the American military.
+At the 2020 convention, she called Trump "coward-in-chief" for not supporting the American military.

 Duckworth was vetted as a possible running mate during Joe Biden's vice presidential candidate selection.
-Fellow U.S. Senator Kamala Harris was instead selected.
-Biden nominated Duckworth to serve as Vice Chair of the Democratic National Committee, along with Gretchen Whitmer, Keisha Lance Bottoms and Filemon Vela Jr.
+Kamala Harris was selected instead.
+Biden nominated Duckworth as vice chair of the Democratic National Committee, along with Gretchen Whitmer, Keisha Lance Bottoms and Filemon Vela Jr.

 Political positions

 Environment

 In April 2019, Duckworth was one of 12 senators to sign a bipartisan letter to top senators on the Appropriations Subcommittee on Energy and Water Development advocating that the Energy Department be granted maximum funding for carbon capture, utilization and storage (CCUS), arguing that American job growth could be stimulated by investment in viable options to capture carbon emissions and expressing disagreement with Trump's 2020 budget request to combine the two federal programs that include carbon capture research.
+She was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings in August 2020.

 Foreign policy

-During her unsuccessful congressional campaign in 2006, Duckworth called on Congress to audit the estimated $437 billion spent on overseas military and foreign aid since September 11, 2001.
+During her unsuccessful 2006 congressional campaign, Duckworth called on Congress to audit the estimated $437 billion spent on overseas military and foreign aid since September 11, 2001.

 On September 30, 2006, Duckworth gave the Democratic Party's response to President George W. Bush's weekly radio address.
-In it, she was critical of Bush's strategy for the Iraq War.
+In it, she criticized Bush's Iraq War strategy.

 In October 2006, The Sunday Times reported that Duckworth agreed with General Sir Richard Dannatt, the British Army chief, that the presence of coalition troops was exacerbating the conflict in Iraq.

 Duckworth supports continued U.S. military aid to Israel and opposes the movement for Boycott, Divestment and Sanctions (BDS) against Israel.
-She voiced her opposition to Israel's plan to annex parts of the occupied West Bank.
+She opposes Israel's plan to annex parts of the occupied West Bank.

 In May 2019, Duckworth was a cosponsor of the South China Sea and East China Sea Sanctions Act, a bipartisan bill reintroduced by Marco Rubio and Ben Cardin that was intended to disrupt China's consolidation or expansion of its claims of jurisdiction over both the sea and air space in disputed zones in the South China Sea.

-On June 6, 2021, Duckworth and Senators Dan Sullivan and Christopher Coons visited Taipei in an U.S. Air Force C-17 Globemaster III transport to meet President Tsai Ing-wen and Minister Joseph Wu during the pandemic outbreak of Taiwan to announce President Joe Biden's donation plan of 750,000 COVID-19 vaccines included in the global COVAX program.
+On June 6, 2021, Duckworth and Senators Dan Sullivan and Christopher Coons visited Taipei in an U.S. Air Force C-17 Globemaster III transport to meet President Tsai Ing-wen and Minister Joseph Wu during the pandemic outbreak of Taiwan to announce President Biden's donation plan of 750,000 COVID-19 vaccines included in the global COVAX program.